Fission of relativistic nuclei with fragment excitation and reorientation

-In Figure \ref{upbfis2} we show the isotopic distribution of niobium (upper panel) and ruthenium (lower panel) fragments compared to data (open circles) taken from Ref. \cite{ENQVIST199947}.
-The solid (dashed) lines correspond to fragmentation calculations with (without) inclusion of final state electromagnetic excitation.
+Figure \ref{upbfis2} displays the isotopic distribution of niobium (upper panel) and ruthenium (lower panel) fragments.
+Data (open circles) are from Ref. \cite{ENQVIST199947}.
+The solid (dashed) lines correspond to fragmentation calculations with (without) inclusion of final state EM excitation of abraded fragments.
 The arrows point to the region (shaded area) of increasing contribution of fragments decaying by fission.
 The overall agreement with the experimental data is reasonable and differences in particular cases are estimated to be within a factor of two to ten.
-Other clear trends obtained in our calculations for other isotopic chains, are: (a) The addition of final state EM excitation of primary fragments leads to an enhancement of the average yields across all isotopic chains, (b) The yields of lighter fragments become larger when the final state EM excitations are accounted for.
-This post-excitation effect, so far neglected in previous works, is probably not going to provide an accurate description of the experimental data, but is important to extract accurate information about fission dynamics in relativistic heavy ion collisions.
+But other clear trends, also obtained in our calculations for other isotopic chains, are that: (a) Evidently, the addition of final state EM excitation of primary fragments leads to an enhancement of the average yields across the isotopic chains. (b) The yields of lighter fragments become larger when the final state EM excitations are accounted for.
+This post-excitation effect, so far neglected in previous works is probably not going to provide an accurate description of the experimental data, but is clearly important to extract useful information about fission dynamics in relativistic heavy ion collisions.

-The post-excitation of fissionable fragments is also useful to determine lower limits for fission times by observing their impact on isotopic distributions.
-The typical collision time during post-excitation of the fragments is $\Delta t \sim 100$ fm/$c \sim 10^{-21} $ s.
-Highly excited primary abrasion fragments are expected to decay by fission before they can be excited again along their outgoing trajectory \cite{JACQUET2009155}.
-This minor effect can become useful in the study of fission times as experimental detection techniques and theoretical models become more accurate.
+The post-excitation of primary fragments could become a useful tool to determine low limits for fission times by observing their impact on isotopic distribution of secondary fragments.
+Typical EM collision times during post-excitation of fragments are $\Delta t \sim 100$ fm/$c \sim 10^{-21} $ s.
+A few excited primary abrasion fragments are expected to decay by fission before they can be excited again thus having an impact on their fission yields.
+For example, fission rates of $^{235}$U are expected to have transient and saddle-to-scission times also of the order of $10^{-21}$ \cite{JACQUET2009155}.
+The changes in fission yields could be small but quantifiable as the experimental techniques and theoretical models become more advanced.